熊野の山脈の絶景

 Nachikatsuura is famous for its tuna and hot springs — near Kii-Katsuura Station you'll find restaurants serving the freshest local catch and several bathing facilities.
 The sacred Nachi Falls, a UNESCO World Heritage Site, is a highlight of the Kumano Kodo pilgrimage trail.
 Madre Tierra itself sits in the Irokawa district, home to organic farmers and people who have chosen a life close to nature.
 Every April, the Idaten Ultra Marathon passes through.

-Osaka Terraced Rice Fields
+Kosaka Terraced Rice Fields

-Osaka Terraced Rice Fields 5 min walk
+Kosaka Terraced Rice Fields 5 min walk

 Ancient terraced paddies tended by the villagers, just five minutes from your door.
 Depending on the season, you may be able to join in rice planting, harvesting, or making traditional shimenawa rope.